FalconSocial/frontend-assignment/README.md

 As part of the hiring process we're evaluating the candidate's technical capabilities through a simple skill assessment.
 The assessment is divided into several steps:

 1) **Home assignment:** After being handed the skill assessment you will spend apprx.
 5-10 hours at home preparing a solution following the brief described further down.
+See section: [Home assignment](#home-assignment) to learn more about this step.

-2) **Submission:** After you've submitted your result it will be evaluated by two or more members of the frontend team at Falcon.io.
+1) **Submission:** After you've submitted your result it will be evaluated by two or more members of the frontend team at Falcon.io.
 You'll typically hear back from us within a week unless communicated otherwise.
-See sections: [How to submit](#how-to-submit) and [How we evaluate](#how-we-evaluate) to learn more about the submission phase.
+See sections: [How to submit](#how-to-submit) and [How we evaluate](#how-we-evaluate) to learn more about the submission step.

-3) **Workshop:** Depending on the outcome of the evalutation you'll be invited for an on-site _(or remote depending on your location and availability)_ workshop where we'll actively work with your solution, solidfying and extending it with features.
+2) **Workshop:** Depending on the outcome of the evalutation you'll be invited for an on-site _(or remote depending on your location and availability)_ workshop where we'll actively work with your solution, solidfying and extending it with features.

-4) **Final evaluation:**
+See section: [Workshop](#workshop) to learn more about this step.

+3) **Final evaluation:** After the workshop we'll make a final evaluation on the process as a whole.
+This will also be the final step of the hiring process.
+Unless communicated otherwise, we expect to return with feedback withing a work week.

 ## Home assignment
 As per step 1 you're tasked with creating a prototype of a simple Task Manager application _(a.k.a.
 Todo app)_ using your framework (or none) of choice, Angular, React, Vue etc. It's up to you.